 Is DHL Better than FedEx?

-While FedEx is known for its quick delivery of time-sensitive shipments domestically, DHL is typically a cheaper option for international shipments, though both couriers have their own distinct shipping solutions that make them better for different situations.
+While FedEx is known for its quick delivery of time-sensitive shipments domestically, DHL international shipping rates are typically a cheaper option for shipments, though both couriers have their own distinct shipping solutions that make them better for different situations.
 Comparing them is the best way to decide which is best for your business.

 Comparing DHL and FedEx